Just how did the rich become so RICH?

-Wouldn’t we Aussies love to know?
+Wouldn’t you love to know?!

 We’ve read the books, we’ve read the articles, we’ve even watched the documentaries, yip Steve Jobs was a massive inspiration but we all know it's not that simple and that none of us can replicate what he did that easily.